Monkee-Boy/deploy-templates/USAGE.md

 * **:deploy_to** should be the server path where the deployment should take place.
 For production this would typically be `/var/www/projectdomain.com/_`.
 For dev this might be `/var/www/projectdomain.com/dev`.
 * **:deploy_env** is the name of that environment.
 Typically will be production, dev, staging, etc.
+* **:branch** is the name of the branch that should be deployed.
+Default is `master` so this only needs to be set in other environments besides production; see `./config/deploy/dev.rb` for example.

 ## The Process